rexresearch

 and may contain air.
 Said side chambers have the effect of

-improving the matching of the bulge wave and smoothing the flow
+improving the matching of the bulge wave and smoothing the

-valves 68 dispersed along the length of the tube with the effect
+multiplicity of one-way valves 68 dispersed along the length

-of allowing more water to enter the tube at these positions and
+of the tube with the effect of allowing more water to enter

-enhancing the flow through the turbine 64.
+the tube at these positions and enhancing the flow through the

-Figure 10 shows by way of
+Figure 10 shows by way of example

-example in longitudinal lateral cross-section another embodiment
+in longitudinal lateral cross-section another embodiment of

-of the one-way valve system which may be attached to the stern
+the one-way valve system which may be attached to the stern of

-of the distensible tube or at some position along the length of
+the distensible tube or at some position along the length of

 the tube and used in combination with a turbine at the bow as